microsoft/botframework-components/tools/generator-bot-template-generator/README.md

 ### Starting with local version of generator-bot-template-generator
 - Navigate to the root dir of your local version of `generator-bot-template-generator` and run `npm install`
 - Navigate to the directory where you want to instantiate your bot template generator and run `yo {path to your local versions of generator-bot-template-generator's ./app/index.js file}`
+  - OR run npm link within the root of the `generator-bot-template-generator` directory and then navigate to where you want to instantiate your bot and run `yo bot-template-generator`

 ## Commands